 - Collaborated with Senator Susan Collins (R-ME) to secure a major MTW expansion.
 PHADA also worked with the original sponsors of the Tenant Income Verification Relief Act that allows HAs to conduct triennial recertifications in certain instances.

-- Advocated successfully for small agency relief as part of a larger bill that was enacted.
-Provisions included streamlined inspections and environmental reviews, improved consortia flexibility, and potential income-generating energy conservation measures.
-PHADA has provided formal comments on these provisions as HUD solicits input.
+- Advocated successfully for small agency relief that included streamlined inspections and environmental reviews, improved consortia flexibility, and potential income-generating energy conservation measures.

 Join PHADA and make your interests heard!